Blog

 Families aren’t just looking for a place to sleep.
 They’re looking for a base where everyone, from toddlers to teens (and sometimes pets), can settle in.

-• Interconnecting rooms or suites
+• Interconnecting rooms or suites with enough space to spread out

-• Child-proofed amenities, kid menus, cribs, high chairs, play areas, and stroller access
+• Child-proofed amenities, kid menus, cribs, high chairs, play areas and stroller access

-• Parking, proximity to parks, attractions, or safe outdoor space
+• Parking, proximity to parks, attractions or safe outdoor space

-• Smooth check-in, allergy-aware menus, and flexible meal times
+• Smooth check-in, allergy-aware menus and flexible meal times

 What hotels can do:

-Highlight things that reduce stress for parents: on-site laundry, breakfast included, early check-in.
-And promote what sets you apart – even if it’s as simple as a shaded play area or a pet-friendly policy that welcomes the whole family.
+Highlight what reduces stress for parents: on-site laundry, breakfast included, early check-in.
+And promote what sets you apart, even if it's as simple as a shaded play area.
+If you don't offer childcare or entertainment, consider partnering with a local service so you can still point families in the right direction.

 For a detailed breakdown of the amenities that matter to families – from playgrounds and pools to Wi-Fi and convenience stores – read our full guide: Important amenities to highlight for families